-Mr. Burdine is a systems analyst with the Institute for Transportation.
+Mr. Burdine is a Systems Analyst Sr. with the Institute for Transportation.
 His responsibilities include researching and developing software solutions for transportation-related information systems with an emphasis on object-oriented design and project management techniques as well as the development and maintenance of applications for end users, developing presentation and demonstration materials, and providing state and other local agencies with technical support.

 Concurrent responsibilities include managing InTrans’ information technology needs.
 These duties include managing staff and student computer support personnel, maintaining computer and network infrastructure, making decisions on equipment needs and purchases, and maintaining data/computer disaster management procedures.